 Saskatchewan legislation, such as The Family Maintenance Act, The Children’s Law Act and The Family Property Act, is available for free download online at Publications Saskatchewan.
 Here you can also find the Resource on Representing Yourself in Saskatchewan developed by the Saskatchewan Access to Legal Information Project.
 Federal legislation, such as the Divorce Act, is available online at the Department of Justice Canada.

 When a judge gives written reasons for a decision in a court case, those reasons are recorded and are available to the public.
 Legal publishers select cases of significance to be reported and printed in law reports.
 Law reports are available to the public at law libraries and some public libraries.
-The general public can also find case reports on canlii.org.
+The general public can also find case reports and legislation on canlii.org.

 There are many law reports available.
 Some provinces have a provincial report, such as the Saskatchewan Reports.
 There are also collections of cases that deal with a particular subject area, such as the Canada Family Law Digest.
 Law libraries also have digests or reference works to help in researching the law.

 Public libraries and regional libraries often have general legal information and copies of important legislation.
 They can be a good beginning point for some understanding of a problem or question.
 The Law Society of Saskatchewan also has legal information for the public.
-On Publications Saskatchewan you can find the Resource on Representing Yourself in Saskatchewan, developed by the Saskatchewan Access to Legal Information Project.

 Many government departments and agencies have publications and fact sheets on a wide range of topics that outline rules and regulations, appeal processes and other resources.
 Most departments are listed in the blue pages of your telephone directory.
 Several resources are available online, including government departments and educational sites.
 Many federal departments can be reached through the Government of Canada’s website at canada.ca.
 Many provincial departments can be reached through the provincial government’s website at saskatchewan.ca.
 Both websites provide access to actual legislation, as well as general legal information, answers to frequently asked questions (FAQ’s), and links to other government departments and related organizations.